Wian47/CLI-NetworkScanner/README.md

 - **Pythonping**: For accurate latency measurements
 - **Scapy**: For advanced packet crafting capabilities
 - **DNSPython**: For comprehensive DNS operations
+- **Folium**: For generating interactive maps of IP locations and network paths

 ## License